LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Experimental Results

+We have introduced a new data pre-processing technique to overcome this to some extent.
+We divide the expected z-axis range into 21 bins of equal size and create 21 channels in the BEV accordingly.
+This allows us to represent upto 21 3D points per pixel in BEV where the points map to the same pixel coordinates in x-y plane.
+This was found to improve detection performance in our experiments.
+Also, \cite{ye2022lidarmultinet} uses 3D convolutions in it's 3D encoder-decoder architecture whereas we use purely 2D convolutions for runtime optimization. \\ For semantic segmentation, we achieve the best IoU for car and road classes since they constitute the majority of the semantic labels.
+Furthermore, their larger cross section allows better classification.
+We could not find class wise segmentation scores in \cite{ye2022lidarmultinet} for Waymo validation set.
+Conversion from BEV space to 3D space for benchmarking has some loss in score.

 Table~\ref{tab:table-latency-comparison} compares the inference latency of our multi-task LiDAR-BEVMTN against single-task LiDAR networks for object detection, semantic segmentation, and motion segmentation.
 Using three separate single-task models for the three tasks takes $\mathbf{8.80ms}$ per frame.
 Combining two tasks under multi-task learning reduces latency to $\mathbf{5.65-5.83ms}$, a $\mathbf{1.5-1.55x}$ speedup.
 Finally, with our full multi-task model concurrently performing object detection, semantic segmentation, and motion segmentation, inference time is reduced to just $\mathbf{3.01ms}$ per frame - a $\mathbf{2.92x}$ speedup over separate single-task networks.
 The substantial latency improvements of LiDAR-BEVMTN can be attributed to computation sharing in the unified encoder-decoder network.
 Features are extracted just once from the LiDAR point cloud and reused across all heads.
 This avoids expensive redundant feature extraction for each task.
 Our experiments validate multi-task learning as an effective approach to improve computational efficiency and enable real-time performance for combined 3D perception from point cloud data.